MuhammadMuazzain/social-media-post-generator/README.md

 3. Commit your changes (`git commit -m 'Add some AmazingFeature'`)
 4. Push to the branch (`git push origin feature/AmazingFeature`)
 5. Open a Pull Request

-## License
-This project is licensed under the MIT License - see the [LICENSE](https://github.com/0xmetaschool/Social-Media-Post-Generator/blob/main/LICENSE) file for details.

 ## Contact
 Please open an issue in the GitHub repository for any queries or support.